Manifesto (Roxy Music album): Release history

 On the original vinyl release, side one was labelled "East Side" and side two was labelled "West Side".

 After the song became a hit, the second pressings of the album substituted the original version of "Dance Away" with its single remix.
 Later on, the LP version of "Angel Eyes" was also replaced by the more popular re-recorded version released as a single.
 The original CD versions of the album used the revised track list, until the LP version of "Angel Eyes" was restored in the 1999 remaster.
 Manifesto was finally released on CD in its original version on The Complete Studio Recordings box in 2012.
 The first LP version ‘Angel Eyes’ first appeared on the U.S. compilation CD “The Atlantic Collection” while the first LP version of “Dance Away” appeared on CD for the first time in 1995 on The Thrill of It All box set.

 Critical reception

 Manifesto was positively received by critics but not as well regarded as previous Roxy Music albums.
 In his review for Melody Maker, Richard Williams stated:

 Max Bell of NME gave it a lukewarm review:

 Similarly, Village Voice critic Robert Christgau wrote:

 Greil Marcus wrote in Rolling Stone:

+Ken Emerson, of The New York Times, noted:

 It was ranked 30th in The Village Voice's Pazz & Jop critics' poll of the best albums of 1979.
-The 1992 Rolling Stone Album Guide gave the album four stars and says "the regrouped Roxy seems better for the rest: deftly blending fresh rhythms into its signature sound, shortening the musical passages and concentrating more on song craft.
+The 1992 Rolling Stone Album Guide gave the album four stars, writing that "the regrouped Roxy seems better for the rest: deftly blending fresh rhythms into its signature sound, shortening the musical passages and concentrating more on song craft."